Beebalm

 Maintenance

 Very easy to grow and often forms large colonies.
 Grows on a variety of soils.
 Spreads easily under optimum growing conditions.
-Give good drainage and air circulation to prevent powdery mildew.
+All Monarda species are susceptible to powdery mildew.
+Give good drainage and air circulation as a preventative measure.
 Propagation: root division, seed.

 Comments